Running while bloated: How to Prevent Bloating

 - Irregular gut bacterial balance.
 This is probably one of the biggest culprits!
 People who have taken a lot of antibiotics or who are chronically ill tend to have a poor balance between the “healthy” bacteria and the “bad” bacteria.

 - Other intestinal medical conditions.
 There’s a condition called Small Intestinal Bacterial Overgrowth (SIBO), where the bacteria are present in a part of the intestines where it should not be located.
 This is a common cause of “Irritable Bowel Syndrome.”
-The more widespread “leaky gut” syndrome is also a common cause of bloating.
+The more widespread “leaky gut” syndrome is also a common cause of bloated belly.
 More serious intestinal conditions include Crohn’s Disease and Ulcerative Colitis.
-Or, there’s the chance that the gut may have a yeast overgrowth or parasite problem.
+Or, there’s the chance that the gut may have yeast overgrowth or parasite problem.

 - Hormonal fluctuations.
 The effects of the hormones can be especially prominent when it comes to PMS and menopause for women.

-- Food intolerances.
+- Food Intolerances.
 This is another common culprit in the chronically bloated population.
-The most common food intolerances (whether they be food sensitivities or true allergies) include: wheat/gluten, milk/dairy, eggs, fish, soy, corn and nuts.
-Some people are highly sensitive to all types of grains (not just gluten) and benefit from an approach that also eliminates rice, oats, etc. Sensitivities may also lie in foods that are processed or contain artificial ingredients designed to increase shelf life time, sugar, or sugar alternatives.
+The most common food intolerances (whether they be food sensitivities or true allergies) include wheat/gluten, milk/dairy, eggs, fish, soy, corn, and nuts.
+Some people are highly sensitive to all types of grains (not just gluten) and benefit from an approach that also eliminates rice, oats, etc. Sensitivities may also lie in foods that are processed or contain artificial ingredients designed to increase shelf lifetime, sugar, or sugar alternatives.